rbsHackathon/fxStreamClient/README.md

 ### Java Client

 You'll need maven to build the sample code.
 It uses the [offical pusher.com java client](https://github.com/pusher/pusher-java-client) and [Gson](https://code.google.com/p/google-gson/) for json parsing.

+### Clojure Client

+An example Clojure client that simply prints out the data on receipt of an event.
+This code uses the same official java pusher client as the java example above.